 Chapter 13 is a type of bankruptcy that allows debtors who are having difficulty making their payments to enter into a court-approved payment plan.
 Under this plan, a debtor proposes payment plan under which they make installment payments to creditors over a period of three to five years.
 As long as payments are made on time, a debtor’s assets are protected from creditors.

 One of the main advantages of Chapter 13 bankruptcy is that it can allow homeowners to save their homes from foreclosure.
 When a person files for Chapter 13, any foreclosure proceeding that has started against them is stopped and cannot proceed during the period of the repayment plan.
-This allows people who have become delinquent on their mortgage payments over time.
 In addition, Chapter 13 may also be able to reduce payments on other types of secured debts.
 Under a Chapter 13 plan, debtors make payments directly to a bankruptcy trustee and do not have contact with their creditors.

 People who are considering bankruptcy are generally experiencing financial trouble.
 For this reason, they may be tempted to forgo the costs associated with retaining an attorney and filing for bankruptcy themselves.
 While this may initially seem prudent, it is often not.
 In fact, the federal government itself recommends that people file for bankruptcy with the assistance of an experienced attorney.
 There are many ways that an attorney can help you, including: